-- Mr van Bommel became a director on 2 April 2020. - Mr van Bommel was Chief Financial Officer and member of the Board of Management of ASM International from August 2010 until May 2021. - He has more than twenty years of experience in the electronics and semiconductor industry.
-He spent most of his career at Philips, which he joined in 1979. - · He sits on the Board of Aalberts, Nedap, Bernhoven Foundation and the Amsterdam Business School, where he is the Chair of the EMFC Curatorium.
+- Mr van Bommel became a director on 2 April 2020 and was elected as Vice-Chair of the Board for the first time on 7 April 2022. - Mr van Bommel was Chief Financial Officer and member of the Board of Management of ASM International from August 2010 until May 2021. - He has more than twenty years of experience in the electronics and semiconductor industry.
+He spent most of his career at Philips, which he joined in 1979.

+- He sits on the Board of Aalberts, Nedap, Bernhoven Foundation and the Amsterdam Business School, where he is the Chair of the EMFC Curatorium.
 In the past he was also a Director of several other listed companies a.o.
-KPN. - Mr van Bommel holds an MSc in Economics from Erasmus University in Rotterdam. - Mr van Bommel is the Chairperson of the Audit and Risk Committee, a member of the Remuneration Committee and of the Strategic Committee of SES. - Mr van Bommel is a Dutch national.
+KPN in the Netherlands. - Mr van Bommel holds an MSc in Economics from Erasmus University in Rotterdam. - Mr van Bommel is the Chair of the Audit and Risk Committee, and a member of the Remuneration Committee of SES. - Mr van Bommel is a Dutch national.
 He is an independent director.